nup-csai/flask-project-shevlopmes/README.md

 ## Description

 A client-server application for organizing game schedule and leaderboard for some sport event.
-There are some players, a game schedule is made by some rules (i plan to make some default scenarios and a possibility to make custom one), a leaderboard is sorted by some other rules (scenarios and a possibility to make custom one) (Game scheduling may depend from previous game results).
-So, something like challonge.com but with more custom tie-breaks.
+There are some players, a game schedule is made by some rules (knockout format) .Game scheduling may depend from previous game results.
+So, something like challonge.com.

 Application will be on https://flask-project-shevlopmes-production.up.railway.app/

 ## Setup

-Describe the steps to set up the environment and run the application.
-This can be a bash script or docker commands.

 ```
+ Build the Docker image
-docker build -t my-application .
+      docker build . --file Dockerfile --tag first-try
+ Run the Docker image

-docker run -d 8080:8080 my-application
+       docker run -p 8080:8080 --name name first-try

 ```

 ## Requirements

-Python, SQL, Flask, HTML...
+Python, SQL, Flask, HTML

 ## Features

 Describe the main features the application performs.

-* Authorization
-* Possibility to delegate rights of moderating
-* Creating a new event
+* Creating a new event (done automatically when you write new contest_id)
 * Updating results of games
-* "On-line" mode -- you may see how would a scoreboard look like if some game ended in some result
-* Default scenarios of tournament -- Round Robin, knockout, Group stage and then knockout, Swiss
-* Default tie-breaks -- points, number of wins, point difference, ...
+* Adding new games manually
-* Outputting the results of games, schedule, leaderboard
+* Outputting the results of games, schedule
-* Ability to add custom scenarios
-* Ability to add custom tie-breaks
-* Ability to change rules on the run (but games already played cannot be rescheduled)
+* "Knockout format" -- the app automatically checks if all the games from one stage have been played so the next stage should be generated

 ## Git